 1GHz processor with two or more cores

 UEFI, Secure Boot capable system firmware

 TPM version 2.0

 The development team also mentioned you’ll want to ensure you’re running Windows 10, version 20H1 or later for the “best Windows 11 upgrade experience.”

 If all the above specs look like gibberish, just know that most PCs less than four years old should be compatible with Windows 11.
-Microsoft is also offering a PC Health Check app that analyzes your system and let you know if you’re eligible for Windows 11.
+Microsoft is also planning to launch a PC Health Check app in the near future, which will analyze your system and let you know if you’re eligible for Windows 11.

 How to Upgrade to Windows 11 for Free

 Upgrading from Windows 10 to Windows 11 will follow the same format as previous system updates.
 Specifically, it’ll use the Windows Update software preinstalled on all Microsoft systems to make the process entirely painless.
 Here’s how to upgrade from Windows 10 to Windows 11 for free:

 Ensure you’re running the latest version of Windows 10.